Product Name

 • Stop smoking: Smoking can exacerbate hair loss, so quitting can help reduce hair thinning.

-• Dietary habits: Maintain a balanced diet rich in proteins and follow a Mediterranean diet pattern to support hair growth for hair loss.
+• Dietary habits: Maintain a balanced diet rich in proteins and follow a Mediterranean diet pattern to support hair growth for men or hair loss.

 • Hair products: Choose mild shampoos and conditioners; avoid harsh chemicals and heat treatments.